L-Ramos/MrClean_Poor/README.md

 This repository contains the code for poor functional outcome prediction using the MR CLEAN Registry dataset.

-There are multiple functions and classes.
+the files are organized as follows:

+main.py: